British Universities cricket team: History

 The team continued to play in the Benson & Hedges Cup, and in June 1993 played its first first-class cricket match.
 Their opponents were the touring Australians at The University Parks in Oxford.
 Combined Universities also played first-class matches against the New Zealanders in 1994 and the West Indians in 1995.

 From the 1995 season onwards the team was renamed British Universities, partly to reflect the fact that players were now increasingly coming from outside Oxford University Cricket Club and Cambridge University Cricket Club, both of which have had first-class cricket status since the 19th century.
 The team played under its new title in the Benson & Hedges Cup until the end of the 1998 season when the competition was restructured.

-They played another 10 first-class matches, all against touring international sides, until their final match in 2006 against the Sri Lankan tourists.
+They played another 10 first-class matches, all against touring international teams, until their final match in 2006 against the Sri Lankan tourists.
 The team generally used either Fenner's in Cambridge or the University Parks in Oxford as their 'home' ground.

 From 2007, the Marylebone Cricket Club Universities team played games primarily against county second XIs until 2017, including entering the Second XI Championship from 2009 to 2017.
 This continued the tradition of playing home games at Fenner's or the University Parks, although a number of home games were also played at Leeds University's Weetwood Playing Fields.
 The MCC Universities team also played against other touring English teams in Dubai in 2013 and in Abu Dhabi in 2014 and 2015.

-Touring sides
+Touring teams

 Teams playing under the names Combined Universities and British Universities have toured overseas on a number of occasions.
-A Combined Universities side played in the Netherlands in 1987 and a British Universities side played in South Africa in late 1999, playing a number of matches against South African university sides.
-In 2012 a side played two matches in Pakistan, the first time an overseas touring side had played in Pakistan since the 2009 attack on the Sri Lankan team's tour bus which resulted in injuries to seven of the Sri Lankan players and the deaths of eight Pakistanis.
-A side took part in a student cricket competition in Sri Lanka in April 2013.
+A Combined Universities team played in the Netherlands in 1987 and a British Universities team played in South Africa in late 1999, playing a number of matches against South African university teams.
+In 2012 a team played two matches in Pakistan, the first time an overseas touring team had played in Pakistan since the 2009 attack on the Sri Lankan team's tour bus which resulted in injuries to seven of the Sri Lankan players and the deaths of eight Pakistanis.
+A team took part in a student cricket competition in Sri Lanka in April 2013.